Department website: http://medicine.hsc.wvu.edu/ot/

 OTH 401.
 Physical Impairment and Function 2.
 4 Hours.

 PR: OTH 304 and OTH student status.
 Study of neurological injury and its functional implications on occupations.
 Emphasis is placed on evaluation of performance in areas of occupation and performance skills and remediation, or compensation of these limitations or impairments.

-PR: OTH student status.
-This course provides a holistic approach to occupational therapy evaluation and treatment of the upper extremity including common diagnoses and appropriate interventions, and splinting.
+PR: OTH 407 and OTH student status.
+Provides a holistic approach to occupational therapy evaluation and treatment of the upper extremity including common diagnoses and appropriate interventions including physical agent modalities, occupation-based interventions, and splinting.